 Mayawati's rise in politics was termed as a 'Miracle of Democracy' by former Prime Minister of India P.V Narasimha Rao.

-Born in Delhi, Mayawati's father Prabhu Ram was a post office employee.
+Born of January 15, 1956 in New Delhi, Mayawati's father Prabhu Ram was a post office employee.
 The prominent leader had to fight various battles in her life to reach where she is today.

 She completed her B.A from Kalindi College, University of Delhi way back in 1975.
 Her urge to gain the knowledge of Indian Constitution and Laws guided her to pursue LLB from Delhi University.
 She further pursued B.Ed. from VMLG college, Meerut University.